 How often will we practice yoga?

-We will practice at least daily depending on what other activities are going on.
+We will practice 1-2 times daily depending on what other activities are going on.
 We encourage participants to take part in as many classes as they can but also invite each participant to take care of themselves even if that means taking a break or going on an adventure!

 Where is Bali and how do I get there?

 Bali is a small island set amidst the 17,000+ islands of the Indonesian archipelago.
 It is approx. 3 hours due south of Singapore, and 3 hours north of Perth, Australia.
 The international airport is called Ngurah Rai International, and the arrival city is Denpasar (DPS).

 The retreat begins at 5:00pm on the 24th, so we invite guests to arrive around 3pm or earlier in order to settle in after the long journey.
 We also suggest traveling before and/or after the trip and staying in Ubud or somewhere else before/after the trip.